IBM/cp4d-deployment/managed-openshift/azure/arm/README.md

 Cloud Pak for Data uses cloud native services and features including VNets, VPCs, Availability Zones, security groups, Managed Disks, and Load Balancers to build a highly available, reliable, and scalable cloud platform.

-This deployment guide provides step-by-step instructions for deploying IBM Cloud Pak for Data on a [Azure Red Hat OpenShift](https://docs.microsoft.com/en-us/azure/openshift).
+This deployment guide provides step-by-step instructions for deploying IBM Cloud Pak for Data on a Azure ARO.

 This reference deployment provides ARM templates to deploy Azure ARO Cluster with cloupak for data installation.